-Do you have a smaller yard that has limited growing space for your tomato?
+Do you have a smaller yard that has limited growing space for your tomatoes?
 What if you just don’t like the idea of having a huge garden because of maintenance?

 I understand that feeling completely!

 That is why we’ve put together a list of tomato cage and trellis ideas that can help you to grow vertically.
-Not only these trellis plans are eye-catching, they're fully functional.
+Not only these trellis plans are eye-catching, but they’re also fully functional.

 Now, doesn’t that sound like the perfect concoction?